Kinchela Regeneration Project

 Project Information:

-Kinchela Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 40km south of Bourke in New South Wales.
+Kinchela Regeneration Project is a human-induced regeneration project located approximately 42km south of Bourke in NSW.
 It was registered in July 2014 and covers 13,130ha.

-The Bourke area is known for pastoral operations, primarily sheep and cattle grazing.
-The area is considered semi-arid with low rainfall and soils are generally red earths, sandy loams, and cracking clays.
+The Bourke area is known for broadacre sheep and cattle grazing.
+The area is considered semi-arid with low rainfall, and soils are generally red earths, sandy loams, and clay plains.